-Whilst the Shire of Kalamunda does not directly deal with wildlife issues, we do promote the protection and care of native animals in our environment.
-Following you will find information relating to the most common issues our Rangers come across within our Shire.
+Whilst the City of Kalamunda does not directly deal with wildlife issues, we do promote the protection and care of native animals in our environment.
+Following you will find information relating to the most common issues our Rangers come across within our City.

 Removal of Snakes